Drop everything. This is important. I have found the secret to the most amazing, most delicious scones. Like ever. This is groundbreaking.

 Preheat the oven to 425 degrees F. In the bowl of a food processor, pulse together the flour, baking powder, baking soda, spices, salt, and sugar.
 Add the butter, and pulse until the pieces are the size of peas.

-Empty the dough into a large bowl and drizzle the buttermilk over the butter, mixing gently with a fork until incorporated.
+Empty the dough into a large bowl and drizzle the buttermilk, vanilla, lemon juice, and lemon zest over the butter, mixing gently with a fork until incorporated.

 Knead this dough a few times with your hands inside the bowl until a shaggy dough forms.
 It will look dry.
 But it will work.